costaivo/Tutorial-Angular/01_QuickStart/readme.md

 # Lesson 01 -- Running an AngularJS 2 Application
 ----------
 #### Lesson Contents
-1. Developement Environment Setup
+1. Development Environment Setup
 2. Selecting an Language
-3. Selecting Editor for developement
+3. Selecting Editor for development
 4. Running the application